The formal affine Demazure algebra and real finite reflection groups: Introduction

 This paper is organized as follows.
-In \cref{section:regularity}, we define the generalized root lattice $\Lambda$ and the formal root algebra $\mathcal{S}$ associated to this lattice, generalizing the definitions in \cite{HMSZ}.
-Following \cite{CZZ1}, we then discuss regularity of elements in $\mathcal{S}$.
-In \cref{section:localization}, we show unique divisiblity of certain elements in the formal root algebra.
-We then define the formal Demazure operators and review some of their properties.
-In \cref{section:Demazure-elements}, we define our main object of study, the Demazure submodule $\mathcal{D}$, and we state various facts about the Demazure elements.
-In \cref{section:presentation}, we describe the submodule $\mathcal{D}$ in terms of generators and relations under the hypothesis $R=\mathbb{R}$.
-In \cref{section:non-simply-laced}, we show that the Demazure submodule of root systems of dihedral groups satisfies a braid relation similar to the one satisfied by the formal affine Demazure algebra, and we find formulas of four structure coefficients appearing in the braid relation.
-In \cref{section:applications}, we specialize some structure coefficients derived in \cref{section:non-simply-laced} to various formal groups laws, and we compute all structure coefficients for the dihedral groups $I_2(5)$ and $I_2(7)$.
-In \cref{section:appendix}, we provide some computations of products of up to seven Demazure elements for all finite root systems.
+In \cref{section:generalized-root-lattice}, we recall the definition and basic properties of real finite reflection groups and their associated root systems.
+We then define the real root lattice $\Lambda$, generalizing the crystallographic root lattice to noncrystallographic root systems.
+In \cref{section:regularity}, we recall the definition and basic properties of formal groups laws, and we discuss the formal group ring constructed in \cite{CPZ} with respect to the real root lattice.
+In \cref{section:formal-group-algebra}, we define the formal group ring for all real finite reflection groups.
+In \cref{section:localization}, we define and discuss the formal Demazure operators acting on the formal group ring.
+In \cref{section:endomorphisms}, we define the associated graded ring with respect to the formal group ring and use it to prove a basis theorem for a subalgebra of the endomorphism algebra of the formal group ring containing the formal Demazure operators.
+This section closely follows \cite[\S 4]{CPZ}.
+In \cref{section:Demazure-elements}, we define and discuss the formal affine Demazure algebra for all real finite reflection groups.
+In \cref{section:presentation}, we prove a presentation for the formal affine Demazure algebra in terms of the formal Demazure elements.
+This section closely follows \cite[\S 6 and \S7]{CZZ1}.
+In \cref{section:non-simply-laced}, we compute several structure coefficients that appear in a braid relation among the formal Demazure elements.
+In \cref{section:applications}, we analyze the structure coefficients derived in \cref{section:non-simply-laced} after specializing to certain formal group laws, and we compute all structure coefficients for the groups $I_2(5)$, $I_2(7)$, $H_3$, and $H_4$.
+In \cref{section:appendix}, we provide computations for products of up to seven formal Demazure elements for all real finite reflection groups.